swillenson/2D-Wave-Equation-Simulation/README.md

-# 2D-Wave-Equation-Simulation
+#Wave-Equation-Simulations

-This is a python simulation of the 2D Wave Equation
+My next goal is a 2D simulation of the wave equation, but currently here is the 1D wave equation solution.

+Using damping, I model a plucked guitar string.